Meulengracht/MollenOS/README.md

 - /modules (Contains drivers for Vali)
 - /protocols (All the libgracht protocols used in the OS for services and modules)
 - /services (Contains system services like the filemanager for Vali)
-- /resources (Contains the deploy folder for installing the OS)
+- /resources (Contains the deployment folder for installing the OS)
 - /tools (Contains tools for building and manipulating)